 How can I donate a work of art to the Museum?

 Since its founding, the Brooklyn Museum has benefited from the public’s generosity in building our collections, and we continue to welcome gifts.
 However, not every object is right for our collections.
 If we already have an identical work, or if a work would not be exhibited, we prefer not to add it to the collection.
 Therefore, we have a careful process for reviewing all gift offers.

 If you wish to offer an artwork to the Museum, please send images, object information (such as the artist, title, dimensions, medium, history, and provenance), and a letter outlining your intentions to BKM.Collections@brooklynmuseum.org.
 We appreciate your generosity.

 How do I find out how much an object in the Brooklyn Museum collections is worth?

 We do not disclose the monetary value of objects in our collections.
 These works are not for sale, and we do not have or keep values for them.

 Can you tell me the value of an artwork that I own?

-As a nonprofit institution, the Brooklyn Museum does not provide authentications or appraisals to third parties concerning works of art.
-Instead, we can suggest that you contact one of the following professional organizations.
+As a nonprofit institution, the Brooklyn Museum does not provide authentications or appraisals to third parties.
+Instead, we suggest that you contact one of the following professional organizations.
 They can assist with questions about value, provenance, or attribution of works of art.
-For specific artists, foundations and catalogue raisonné committees focusing on that artist may also offer authentications.
+Foundations and catalogue raisonné committees focusing on specific artists may also offer authentications.

 International Foundation for Art Research (IFAR)